alizeepace/personal-website/content/authors/admin/_index.md

   url: https://ai.ethz.ch/people/alizee-pace.html

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in reinforcement learning and machine learning for medicine.
+bio: Interested in reinforcement learning and machine learning for decision support.

 # Interests to show in About widget
 interests: